Filter Media

 Step 3: Choose the most effective well water filters

-No moving parts to wear out, no screens, cartridges, cones or filter elements to clean or replace.
-The separator must be periodically purged, which is best done while the system is in operation and the water is flowing.
+There are no moving parts to wear out, screens, cartridges, cones, or filter elements to clean or replace.
+The separator must be periodically purged, which is best done while the system is operating and the water flows.

 Rusco Spin Down Filter Screens

-Periodically the spin down filter manual flush valve needs to be opened and any accumulated sediment flushed out.
+Periodically, the spin-down filter manual flush valve needs to be opened, and any accumulated sediment needs to be flushed out.

-Unlike finer micron filter cartridges that need to be changed or cleaned, the spin down filter cartridge lasts for a long time and does not usually need to be removed and cleaned, only flushed by opening the bottom valve.
+Unlike finer micron filter cartridges that need to be changed or cleaned, the spin-down filter cartridge lasts a long time and does not usually need to be removed and cleaned; it is only flushed by opening the bottom valve.

 Use the coarsest mesh (typically 30 to 60 mesh) deemed acceptable to filter the materials you want to remove.
-This will help to extend the life of your system and reduce how often the filter requires cleaning.
+This will help extend the life of your system and reduce the frequency with which the filter requires cleaning.

 Micron-Rated Sediment Filter Cartridge Systems